b-tang/airport-database/README.md

    - **Table**: Members

 ## How to Run
 1. Load the `lyrics.sql` schema into your SQL environment.
 2. Execute the SQL queries based on the tasks listed above.
 3. Verify the output by comparing it with the expected results.

 ## Conclusion
 This project serves as an introductory exercise in SQL query formulation.
-By completing the tasks, you will have a better understanding of how to extract specific data from a database using basic SQL commands.
+By completing the tasks you will have a better understanding of how to extract specific data from a database using basic SQL commands.